willGraham01/PiranhasHalfyord/plot/scenes/02-magistrate-office.md

   - Magic-induced raids
   - The missing Ordinator
   - Context clues (Shufharz)
-- A brief history on the Shattered Teeth gang (Shufharz);
+- A brief history on the Piranhas gang (Shufharz);
   - The recent decline
   - The recent magical attacks
   - The recovered necklace from the treasury heist